Robert F. Kennedy assassination conspiracy theories: Bullet count

-Sirhan's .22-caliber Iver Johnson Cadet revolver contained eight rounds, which were all fired.
-Since the assassination took place in a tight, confined pantry, all bullets became embedded in the walls, the ceiling, and the victims.
-Three bullets hit Kennedy; two stayed in his body and another tore through his arm.
-The five bullets that hit the other five victims stayed in their bodies, meaning one bullet (that passed through Kennedy's arm) would have been lodged in the room itself.
 Witnesses claimed that bullet holes were found in the door frames of the pantry, which were later destroyed.
-Robert Kennedy's son, Robert Kennedy Jr., later said that "There were too many bullets", and that "You can't fire 13 shots out of an eight-shot gun".
+Kennedy's son Robert F. Kennedy Jr. later said "There were too many bullets" and "You can't fire 13 shots out of an eight-shot gun".

 Acoustics

 In 2007, analysis of an audio recording of the shooting made that night by freelance reporter Stanislaw Pruszynski appeared to indicate, according to forensic expert Philip van Praag, that at least 13 shots were fired.
 Van Praag also said the recording revealed at least two instances in which the time between shots was shorter than humanly possible and that different resonances indicated there was more than one gun.
-According to Van Praag, the firing of more than eight shots was independently corroborated by forensic audio specialists Wes Dooley and Paul Pegas of Audio Engineering Associates, forensic audio and ballistics expert Eddy B. Brixen, and audio specialist Phil Spencer Whitehead of the Georgia Institute of Technology.
-Some other acoustic experts, through their own analyses, have stated that no more than eight shots are recorded on the tape.
-Furthermore, acoustics expert, Edward John Primeau, analyzed the recording using a sophisticated computer program and only heard eight shots.
+Some other acoustic experts, through their own analyses, have said that no more than eight shots are recorded on the tape.
+Acoustics expert Edward John Primeau analyzed the recording using the computer program iZotope RX and heard only eight shots.